-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.0001 per share DCGO The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed a during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes ⊠ No □ ' ' Indicate by check mark whether the registrant has submitted Regulation S-T (\S 232.405 of this chapter) during the preced Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accemerging growth company.
-See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ⊠ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the provided financial accounting standards provided pursuant to - Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the e Exchange Act).
+Title of Each Class Title of Each Class Trading Symbol(s) Name of E Common Stock, par value \$0.0001 per share DCGO The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed a during the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes \boxtimes No \square ' ' Indicate by check mark whether the registrant has submitted Regulation S-T (§ 232.405 of this chapter) during the preceding Yes \boxtimes No \square 2 2 Indicate by check mark whether the registrant is a large accemerging growth company.
+See the definitions of "large a company" in Rule 12b-2 of the Exchange Act.
+1 0 1 Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company \Box If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to C 1 110 Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the e Exchange Act).
 Yes □ No ⊠

-As of August 5, 2024, 102,317,225 shares of the registrant's common stock, par value \$0.0001 per share, were issued and outstanding.
+As of November 5, 2024, 102,050,510 shares of the registrant's common stock, par value \$0.0001 per share, were issued and outstanding.